Trauma & mental health

-More information about screening for PTSD is available in the PTSD Practitioner Guide (PDF) and a list of other screening measures is available in the The Australian Guidelines for the Treatment of Adults with Acute Stress Disorder and Posttraumatic Stress Disorder (PDF).
+More information about screening for PTSD is available in the PTSD Guidelines Summary (PDF) and a list of other screening measures is available in the The Australian Guidelines for the Treatment of Acute Stress Disorder and Posttraumatic Stress Disorder (PDF).

 If a person has been identified as having PTSD, the health practitioner will then make a thorough assessment by asking them about: